Tinkerforge/generators/c/readme.txt

 ==========================

-The C/C++ bindings allow you to control Tinkerforge Bricks and Bricklets from your C/C++ program.
+The C/C++ bindings allow you to control Tinkerforge Bricks and Bricklets from your C/C++ programs.
 This ZIP file contains:

  source/   -- source code of the bindings examples/ -- examples for every Brick and Bricklet